 Also, email is a very slow form of communication.
 It can often take several hours or even days for a message to be delivered and for a response to be received.
 This can make it difficult to have timely conversations.

 Second, email does not allow for the exchange of nonverbal information.
 This can lead to misunderstandings since the sender and receiver may not be able to see each other’s facial expressions or body language.

 Third, email is a very public form of communication.
 Messages can easily be forwarded to other people, which can lead to privacy issues or the spread of confidential information.

 Finally, email is not always reliable.
+A solid email finder tool can alleviate some of this frustration by streamlining the process of locating and verifying the correct email addresses, though.
 As we mentioned, messages can be lost due to server outages or simply because someone forgot to check their email.
 This can cause frustration and anger on the part of clients who were expecting a response.
 So, what are some alternatives to email?